yudai0308/filmarks/README.md

 |上映日     |string  |             |

 ### Association
-- has_many :Reviews
+- has_many :reviews
-- has_many :Users, through: :Reviews
+- has_many :users, through: :Reviews
-- has_many :Users, through: :clip
+- has_many :users, through: :clip
 - has_many :clip
 - has_many :casts, through: :Movies_Casts
-- has_many :Movies_Casts
+- has_many :movies_Casts
-- has_many :tag, through: :Reviews - Tags
+- has_many :tag, through: :reviews - tags
-- has_many :Reviews - Tags
+- has_many :reviews - Tags
-- has_many :countries, through: :Movies_Countries
+- has_many :countries, through: :movies_Countries
-- has_many :Movies_Countries
+- has_many :movies_Countries
-- has_many :Genres, through: :Movies_Genres
+- has_many :genres, through: :Movies_Genres
-- has_many :Movies_Genres
+- has_many :movies_Genres
-- has_many :Awards, through: :Movies_Awards
+- has_many :awards, through: :Movies_Awards
-- has_many :Movies_Awards
+- has_many :movies_Awards
 - has_many :Scriptwrites, through: :Movies_Scriptwrites
 - has_many :Movies_Scriptwrites
 - has_many :Directors, through: :Movies_Directors